XiaoliChan/wmiexec-RegOut/README.md

 ## Overview

 In original wmiexec.py, it get response from smb connection (port 445,139).
-Unfortunately, some antivirus software monitoring these ports as high risk.
+Unfortunately, some antivirus software are monitoring these ports as high risk.
 In this case, I drop smb connection function and use others method to execute command.

 - wmiexec-reg-sch-UnderNT6-wip.py: Executed command by using win32-scheduledjob class.
 According to xiangshan, win32-scheduledjob class only works under windows NT6 (windows-server 2003).